Bastian-Lahrmann/MobAppEx-2021/README.md

 2: Open https://fes-mobappex.000webhostapp.com/

+3: On the top it should say "Web-NFC is supported"

-3: Accept the Pop-Up asking for permission regarding NFC reading
+4: Accept the Pop-Up asking for permission regarding NFC reading

-4: You are good to go!
+5: You are good to go!

 To scan tags you need to press the button >SCAN< first, then hold phone near tags - et voilà!